You and your baby have now grown through two thirds of your pregnancy and you are officially in your third trimester of pregnancy.

 Stretchmarks: 50-90% of pregnant women get some stretchmarks during pregnancy.
 These occur when the collagen in your skin breaks down because your skin is stretching too fast.
 Stretch marks tend to appear on the abdomen, hips, buttocks, breasts, inner thighs or inner arms.
 Although there are a large number of products on the market that claim to prevent or minimize stretchmarks, there is no evidence that any of these work.
 It is thought that some women are genetically predisposed to getting stretchmarks.
 However, skin that is well-nourished from the inside (via your diet) and the outside (using natural skincare products) will cope better with the stretching that occurs during pregnancy.
 Some skin lotions can also help prevent the itchiness that many women experience as their skin stretches.
-Once again, try to use skincreams/lotions that are made from natural plant based products rather than synthetic substances and petrochemical derivatives.
+Once again, try to use skincreams/lotions that are made from natural plant based products rather than synthetic substances and petrochemical derivatives - cold-pressed raw coconut oil can be effective but does need to be massaged in well to prevent oil marks on your clothing.
 Stretchmarks can look alarmingly wide, red or purple during pregnancy but will usually fade to finer pink or silvery white lines by the time your baby is a couple of months old.

 Leg cramps at this stage of pregnancy are often caused by a mineral deficiency.
 Your baby has been drawing lots of minerals from your body to harden up his skeleton and if your intake or absorption or minerals is low, you may start experiencing muscle cramps.
 Your mineral intake will be improved by increasing your intake of fresh mineral rich foods e.g. salad greens, raw nuts.
 You can also try taking cell salts to restore or balance your body’s calcium and magnesium.
 Start with MagPhos (because good levels of magnesium are needed for muscle relaxation) and if that doesn’t cure it try CaFluor instead or as well.
 Cell salts are available from lots of pharmacies and health food shops.
 Sometimes leg cramps are caused by pressure on the veins and nerves feeding the muscles in your legs.
 Do not sit for more than one hour at a time without getting up and moving around and do not cross your legs when sitting.
 Doing some ankle, foot and leg stretches a several times during the day can also help prevent muscle cramps caused by slow or impeded circulation.